31December99/Unit3Dup/README.md

 ## Bot Installation

-1. Download the updater (zip) [Download autoupdate.py](https://gist.github.com/31December99/8e51466feb9df1606fd4199141ac54bb)
+1. Download the release zip
-2. pip install requests
-3. python autoupdate.py
+2. Unzip it
-4. pip install -r requirements.txt
+3. pip install -r requirements.txt
-5. START the bot in order to create the service.env file
+4. START the bot in order to create the service.env file
-6. **Complete the service.env file.
+5. **Complete the service.env file.
    The fields marked as optional are not required and are not essential for uploading media to the tracker**

 ## !
 Note regarding the service.env file !
    The service.env file is located in the home directory on Linux or under the AppData folder on Windows

-### Update Bot
+## Bot Update
-python3 autoupdate.py

-pip install -r requirements.txt
+1. Delete only the bot folder
+2. Download the release zip
+3. Unzip it

 ___
 ### Configuration